Blackfell/blackfell.github.io/_posts/2019-10-20-Mr-Robot-Walkthrough.md

   caption="Opening up the WordPress plugins tab shows us all the extra functionality that's already been installed on this WP instance."
 %}

 These plugins are php based and when enabled the server executes this php to achieve whatever functionality is intended.
-I chose to upload a php shell payload to WordPress, so that I can have a more open interface to do what I want to the machine.
+I chose to skip trying to load legitimate plugins and instead uploaded a php shell payload as a plugin, so that I had a more functional interface to do what I want to the machine.
 Plugins can be edited and our PHP dropped in to execute as a part of a legitimate plugin.

 {%
   include figure